-In all the time we've been running our very hand-holding, customer-service oriented Rome boutique hotel, I've collected and memorized hundreds of questions (and answers) that I know visitors have when they are coming to Rome, especially for the first time.
+In all the time we ran our hand-holding, customer-service oriented boutique B&B, I collected hundreds of questions (and answers) that I know visitors have when they are coming to Rome, especially for the first time.

-I love to use our guests' needs as an excuse to eat and drink my way around Rome (for "research for the hotel.")
-But between all my actual eating in Rome, taking cooking classes in Rome, and knowing several chefs and foodies in Rome, I have become very well-versed in Rome cuisine and am happy to tell anyone (and everyone) about it if they are willing to listen to me!
+Between all my eating in Rome, taking cooking classes in Rome, having a Roman husband to coach me in the ins and outs of all the food he grew up with, and knowing several chefs and food professionals in Rome, I have become very well-versed in Rome cuisine and am happy to tell anyone (and everyone) about it if they are willing to listen to me!

 I am passionate about living in Rome.
 I also get the most out of it: I walk around a lot, I eat (and drink), A LOT, and I do as much cultural stuff as I can.
 I have visited and toured several times over most of the important, and many lesser-known, sites in Rome.
 I take tours (in Italian or English) of these sites as often as I can.

 I have a BA in Anthropology from the University of Florida.
 Since moving here, I've also taken several online courses including Roman Architecture (Yale University), Roman Art and Archeology (University of Arizona), Arch of Titus: Rome and the Menorah (Yeshiva University) - all through Coursera; and Rome - A virtual Tour of the Ancient City (Reading University) through Futurelearn; and the History of Rome, a podcast.

 Here is a list of places Romewise/I have appeared in print and online: